bszepesiova/ConvLSTM-Cloud-Prediction/README.md

 ## Post-Thesis Improvements

 Post-thesis improvements include reducing the number of ConvLSTM layers from 8 to 5, which resulted in significantly better quality of output images.
-Images showing these improved results is included below.
+Images showing these improved results are included below.

 **Comparison of ConvLSTM and ConvLSTM + Encoder-Decoder with 5 ConvLSTM layers**
 ![Results](Img/convlstm-enc-dec-5-layers.png)